What Should I Feed My Puppy? A Puppy Food Breakdown

 Look at your ingredients and where the nutrients are coming from.

 All foods, regardless of age, should be meat-rich and low-carb, with plenty of natural ingredients, like fruits and vegetables, in place of synthetic additives to meet minimum nutritional requirements.
-Check out Horizon Legacy's puppy formula.
-It's a great example of quality puppy food.

 To learn more, check out How to Read and Understand Pet Food Labels.

-How do I know if my puppy is on the right food?
+How Do I know if my puppy is on the right food?

 Check Their Food